duereg/codetype/src/documents/posts/20140320-ember-vs-knockout-property-comparison.html.md

 Ember, while a year younger than Knockout, has SIX TIMES as many commits as Knockout.
 It's also 4 times the size (71kb vs 17kb, once minified and gzipped).

+/TANGENT

 In the end, Knockout covers a small subset of the same functionality of Ember.
-I'm going to focus on one particular aspect of their overlapping functionality - how they deal with Models.
+I'm going to focus on one particular aspect of their overlapping functionality - how they deal with Observable Models.

 ### Read-only computed properties